All Episodes

 Right, right.

-I mean, first of all, bottom line, those messages were horrid.
+I mean, first of all, bottom line, those messages were abhorrent.

-And I think that it's really the pressure is going to build likely on Abigail Scam Spamberger.
+And I think it's really, the pressure is going to build likely on Abigail Spamberger.

-She is doing very well in polling compared to her down ballot candidates, including the AG c A G nominee and the lieutenant governor nominee.
+She is doing very well in polling compared to her down ballot candidates, including the AG nominee and the lieutenant governor nominee.

-Yeah, because Winston Merle, who is a Democrat, the Republican candidate for governor, has been struggling in this race.
+The Republican candidate for governor has been struggling in this race.

 I feel like he's got a frog in his throat.

-And what do you think about the AG being a total dickbag?
+What do you think about the recipe being a total ticket bag?

 All over the ticket.